Starmer’s attempt at welfare reform roils his party, capping a troubled first year in office

 The government argues that it has achieved much in its first year: It has raised the minimum wage, strengthened workers’ rights, launched new social housing projects and pumped money into the state-funded health system.

 But inflation remains stubbornly high and economic growth low, frustrating efforts to ease the cost of living.
-Starmer's personal approval ratings are approaching those of Conservative Prime Minister Liz Truss, who lasted just 49 days in office in 2022 after her tax-cutting budget roiled the economy.
+Starmer's personal approval ratings are approaching those of Conservative Prime Minister Liz Truss, who lasted just 49 days in office in 2022.

-Starmer's government has raised taxes for employers and farmers, as well as squeezing benefits, blaming previous Conservative governments for the need to make tough choices.
-That downbeat argument has done little to make Starmer popular.
+Starmer has blamed Conservative governments for the need to make tough choices, a downbeat argument that has done little to make Starmer popular.

 In recent days, Starmer has acknowledged mistakes.
 He told The Sunday Times that he was “heavily focused on what was happening with NATO and the Middle East,” while the welfare rebellion was brewing at home, and should have acted sooner to win over colleagues.